 After setting the trigger source, you can adjust the trigger level and trigger position using the sliders in the "Trigger" box along the right edge.
 The level can be adjusted from the top to the bottom of the screen, and is displayed below the sliders.
 The position is the location of the trigger point within the overall record.
 With the slider all the way down, the trigger point is at the end of the record, and halscope displays what happened before the trigger point.
 When the slider is all the way up, the trigger point is at the beginning of the record, displaying what happened after it was triggered.
 The trigger point is visible as a vertical line in the progress box above the screen.
 The trigger polarity can be changed by clicking the button just below the trigger level display.
-Note that changing the trigger position stops the scope, once the position is adjusted you restart the scope by clicking the "Normal" button in the "Run Mode" box.

-Now that we have adjusted the vertical controls and triggering, the scope display looks something like figure 2.9.
+Now that we have adjusted the vertical controls and triggering, the scope display looks something like the following figure.